 Regular Physical Activity

 Regular physical activity, such as brisk walking, swimming, or cycling, helps improve insulin sensitivity and lower blood sugar levels.
-It is important to engage in at least 30 minutes of moderate-intensity workouts for 150 minutes a week to better diabetes management.
+It is important to engage in at least 150 minutes of moderate-intensity exercise per week (30 minutes a day) for better diabetes management.

 A combination of aerobic exercises (like walking or jogging) and strength training (such as weightlifting) can promote overall blood sugar control.